 The district shall include in its Annual Security Report a statement advising the campus community where information pertaining to registered sex offenders may be obtained.

-Sex offenders are required to register with the police in the jurisdiction in which they reside and at institutions of higher learning if they are students there or if they work there as employees, contractors, or volunteers.
-A sex offender who is an employee or volunteer in the district must disclose their status as a registrant upon their application or acceptance of the position if he/she:
+Sex offenders are required to register with the police in the jurisdiction in which they reside..Because the district has no campus police department, the sex offender shall register with the police of the city in which the campus is located.
+A sex offender who is an employee or volunteer in the district must disclose their status as a registrant upon their application or acceptance of the position if he/she/they:

 would be working directly and in an unaccompanied setting with minor children on more than an incidental and occasional basis or have supervision or disciplinary power over minor children; or